oliverhalberg/payout-calc/README.md

 ## About this program
 `payout-calc.py` is a command-line program designed to calculate payouts for gambling/betting pools or similar situations when provided with a list of overall earnings and losses.
 It will generate a `.txt` file listing each step of the payout - who pays whom and how much.

+### Known Issues and Limitations
+- Scalability: At multiple points in the program, lists are searched sequentially.
+This program is only expected to run on small data sets (such as with less than 100 total payers and receivers), and performance issues may appear with large data sets.
+All testing so far has used data sets with less than 20 total payers and receivers.
+- Inputs: At this time, only one input format is accepted (as shown below and in `example_input.csv`).

 ## Usage

 ### Requirements